Body Heat: Critical response

 Janet Maslin wrote that Body Heat was "skillfully, though slavishly, derived" from 1940s film noir classics; she stated that, "Mr. Hurt does a wonderful job of bringing Ned to life," but was not impressed by Turner's performance:Sex is all-important to Body Heat, as its title may indicate.
 And beyond that there isn't much to move the story along or to draw these characters together.
 A great deal of the distance between [Ned and Matty] can be attributed to the performance of Miss Turner, who looks like the quintessential forties siren, but sounds like the soap-opera actress she is.
 Miss Turner keeps her chin high in the air, speaks in a perfect monotone, and never seems to move from the position in which Mr. Kasdan has left her.

 Pauline Kael dismissed the film, citing its "insinuating, hotted-up dialogue that it would be fun to hoot at if only the hushed, sleepwalking manner of the film didn't make you cringe or yawn".
 Ebert responded to Kael's negative review when he added the film to his "Great Movies" list: Yes, Lawrence Kasdan's Body Heat (1981) is aware of the films that inspired it—especially Billy Wilder's Double Indemnity (1944).
 But it has a power that transcends its sources.
 It exploits the personal style of its stars to insinuate itself; Kael is unfair to Turner, who in her debut role played a woman so sexually confident that we can believe her lover (William Hurt) could be dazed into doing almost anything for her.
 The moment we believe that, the movie stops being an exercise and starts working.

-John Simon of the National Review described Body Heat as 'derivative and odious'.
+John Simon of National Review described Body Heat as "derivative and odious".

 In a home video review for Turner Classic Movies, Glenn Erickson called it "arguably the first conscious Neo Noir"; he wrote "Too often described as a quickie remake of Double Indemnity, Body Heat is more detailed in structure and more pessimistic about human nature.
 The noir hero for the Reagan years is ...more like the self-defeating Al Roberts of Edgar Ulmer's Detour".
-Body Heat received mostly positive reviews from critics.
-Rotten Tomatoes gives the film a 96% approval rating based on 47 reviews, and an average rating of 8.10/10.
-The site's consensus states, "Made from classic noir ingredients and flavored with a heaping helping of steamy modern spice, Body Heat more than lives up to its evocative title."

 The film is recognized by American Film Institute in these lists: